gutenbergtools/gutenbergsite/site/donate.md

 Think of this as a contribution to later generations.
 These are remarkable times, and it is good to include you as part of the story.

-Your donations make it possible to pay our basic expenses and support our volunteers to continue the creation of free electronic texts.
+Project Gutenberg’s founder, Michael Hart, was notoriously frugal.
+He never wanted to be dependent on specific funding levels, and instead insisted that Project Gutenberg would continue even if it had no funds.
+In support of this, he went for years without reliable income.

+Project Gutenberg appreciates all donations.
+They help to operate our minimalist infrastructure, to pay our tiny staff, and most importantly to support volunteers who create new free eBooks.

 The design of Project Gutenberg is that everything at www.gutenberg.org will always be free and available for unlimited redistribution at no cost.